 Yes, you can freeze paleo coconut curry for 6 months.
 It will be safe to eat for longer, but the flavor and quality might not be as good.

-Store the easy paleo chicken curry in airtight bowls like this.
+Store the easy paleo chicken curry in airtight bowls.
 I like these because there are different sizes.

 To thaw, place the container in the fridge overnight.
 Once the homemade chicken curry is thawed, you can warm it up on the stove, in the oven or in the microwave.
 I prefer the skillet method because it’s easier to monitor how warm it is to avoid overheating.